 If your SaaS niche has a relatively low barrier to entry, with more players joining pay-per-click auctions over time, this will inevitably create a hyper-competitive paid advertisement space, depleting margins, and skyrocketing CPCs – a race to zero.

 With SEO you’d invest in your organic reach and your brand.
-The efforts you put in SEO will positively affect your paid campaign as well.
+The efforts you put into SEO will positively affect your paid campaign as well.
 Once you’ve created brand bias, you’ll be able to sit back and watch your CPCs and CAC decrease.

 With SEO in the mix, you’d be looking at an initial investment that would encompass SEO audits and some dev and design implementation, depending on the condition of your website.